Robert Catesby

-Robert Catesby (c.
-1572 – 8 November 1605) was the leader of a group of English Catholics who planned the failed Gunpowder Plot of 1605.

-Born in Warwickshire, Catesby was educated in Oxford.
+Robert Catesby (3 March 1572 – 8 November 1605) was the leader of a group of English Catholics who planned the failed Gunpowder Plot of 1605.
+Born in Warwickshire, Catesby was educated at Oxford University.
 His family were prominent recusant Catholics, and presumably to avoid swearing the Oath of Supremacy he left college before taking his degree.
 He married a Protestant in 1593 and fathered two children, one of whom survived birth and was baptised in a Protestant church.
 In 1601 he took part in the Essex Rebellion but was captured and fined, after which he sold his estate at Chastleton.

-The Protestant James I, who became King of England in 1603, was less tolerant of Catholicism than his followers had hoped.
-Catesby therefore planned to kill him by blowing up the House of Lords with gunpowder during the State Opening of Parliament, the prelude to a popular revolt during which a Catholic monarch would be restored to the English throne.
-Early in 1604 he began to recruit other Catholics to his cause, including Thomas Wintour, John Wright, Thomas Percy, and Guy Fawkes.
-Over the following months Fawkes helped to bring a further eight conspirators into the plot, which was planned to be carried out on 5 November 1605.
-A letter sent anonymously to William Parker, 4th Baron Monteagle, alerted the authorities, and on the eve of the planned explosion, during a search of Parliament, Fawkes was found guarding the barrels of gunpowder.
+The Protestant James I, who became King of England in 1603, was less tolerant of Catholics than many persecuted Recusants had hoped.
+Catesby therefore planned a decapitation strike which he considered tyrannicide, aimed at the Government of England; by blowing up the King and the House of Lords with gunpowder during the State Opening of Parliament.
+The assassination of the King was to be the prelude to a popular uprising aimed at regime change, through which a Catholic monarch would be seated upon the English throne.
+Early in 1604, Catesby began to recruit other Catholics to his cause, including Thomas Wintour, John Wright, Thomas Percy, and Guy Fawkes.
+Over the following months, Fawkes helped to recruit a further eight conspirators into the plot, which, against the pleas of underground Jesuit superior Fr.
+Henry Garnet to cancel the plot, was scheduled to be carried out on 5 November 1605.
+Concerns about possible collateral damage caused an anonymous letter of warning to be sent to William Parker, 4th Baron Monteagle, who alerted the authorities.
+On the night before the planned explosion, Fawkes was arrested underneath the House of Parliament while guarding 38 barrels of gunpowder.
 News of his arrest caused the other plotters to flee London, warning Catesby along their way.

-With a much-diminished group of followers, Catesby made a stand at Holbeche House in Staffordshire (the modern-day Kingswinford suburb of Wall Heath), against a 200-strong company of armed men.
-He was shot and later found dead, clutching a picture of the Virgin Mary.
-As a warning to others, his body was exhumed and subsequently decapitated, his head exhibited outside Parliament.
+With a much-diminished group of followers, Catesby made a last stand at Holbeche House in Staffordshire (the modern-day Kingswinford suburb of Wall Heath), against a 200-strong Sheriff's posse led by Richard Walsh.
+Catesby was mortally wounded by gunfire and later found dead inside Holbeche Hall, where he had died while contemplating a holy card of the Virgin Mary.
+As a warning to other potential regicides, Catesby's body was exhumed, posthumously executed, and his severed head on a spike was displayed outside the Houses of Parliament.